Kholeka98/Amazon-analysis/README.md

  - Which cities/states have the highest number of orders?
  - Is there any correlation between shipping location and order value?
  - What percentage of orders use different shipping services?

+We'll use SQL to get the necessary data for each question, then transfer it to Tableau for visualization.